IdrisGit/MarkUp/README.md

    ![Edit Note](./readme_assests/edit-note.png)

-4. **Filter Notes**: React-NoteTaker allows users to filter notes based on title and tags.
+4. **Filter Notes**: MarkUp allows users to filter notes based on title and tags.
 They can enter a search query in the search bar to filter notes by title.
 Additionally, they can select tags from the tag filter dropdown to display only the notes associated with those tags.

    |                   Filter by Title                   |                    Filter by Tags                     |
    | :-------------------------------------------------: | :---------------------------------------------------: |